th1j5/ouroboros.rocks/content/en/blog/2021115-rejected.md

 2019.
 Not too surprised that it was rejected.
 Actually, rather surprised that we still hear of it after 3 years.
 So thanks to the reviewer for his/her time.
-The rejection was justified, and I got something useful out of it.
+The rejection was justified, and I got something useful out of it, despite a lot of the reviewer's comments being disgracefully wrong.

 I've written over 30 research papers in my first years at university, most went from first conception to a paper in less than a month.
 I had